Best Of

 Best for a smooth first budgeting experience

-Monarch has the most intuitive onboarding of any budgeting app.
-Connect your accounts, and it automatically creates budget suggestions based on your actual spending.
-No confusing terminology.
+Monarch has the smoothest onboarding of any budgeting app.
+You connect your accounts, and it builds budget suggestions based on your actual spending.
+No confusing jargon to wade through.

 Pros